ConsonantWave/capitalchamberchoir.ca/_posts/2017-04-22-delight-of-paradise.markdown

 	<input type="image" src="https://www.paypalobjects.com/en_US/i/btn/btn_cart_LG.gif" border="0" name="submit" alt="PayPal - The safer, easier way to pay online!">
 	<img alt="" border="0" src="https://www.paypalobjects.com/en_US/i/scr/pixel.gif" width="1" height="1">
 </form>

+Join us on April 22 to celebrate the official release of The Delight of Paradise, the Capital Chamber Choir's all-Canadian debut album.

+This fabulous cocktail soirée will include canapés, a cash bar, live performances of album highlights, and plenty of opportunity to mix and mingle!

+About The Delight of Paradise:
+The Capital Chamber Choir is committed to showcasing Canadian, local, and contemporary choral music.
+For our debut album, we have selected exclusively Canadian repertoire, including works by six Ottawa-based composers.